silvtal/wordle-jp/README.md

 ### Japanese adaptation and motivation

-This game uses hiragana instead of the Latin alphabet.
+This game uses romaji instead of kana.

 ⚠️ This is still a work in progress.
 I plan to add a hiragana version, maybe with 4 kana instead of 5 characters.